Uhudler

-Uhudler is a unique wine from Austria, which originates in the Südburgenland region (see Burgenland).
+Uhudler is a wine from Südburgenland, Austria, (see Burgenland).
 In appearance it is often a rosé colour, but is also made as a white wine.
 It has intense flavours of strawberry and black currants, a characteristic taste often called "foxy" in wine parlance.
 The grape varieties used are highly resistant to phylloxera and other diseases; as a result they do not often have to be sprayed with pesticides.
-They also require little fertilization because of their vigorous growth.
+Requiring only little fertilization.

 Oenology

 The grapes/clusters are usually red, but also (less commonly) white.
 The varieties used are inter-specific hybrids, which were developed from crossings between the European species Vitis vinifera with the native North American Vitis labrusca and Vitis riparia.
 It is Vitis labrusca which lends the wine its characteristic "strawberry" flavouring.

 "Uhudler" can refer to several varieties and today it is disputed which varieties rank in the "Uhudlergruppe" (Uhudler group) and which do not.
 Some of the varieties used include the grapes Concord, Isabella, Elvira, Clinto, Ripatella and Noah.

+Some of the grapes can only be legally produced in selected towns in southern Burgenland and on an area of 40 hectares in neighbouring Styria, however the wine made from them in Styria must have a different name.
+But since it is essentially the same wine, similar names like Suhudler or Juhudler are used.